Demand Planning vs. Supply Planning

 Demand forecasting in GMDH Streamline.

-What is the Supply Planning Process?
+What is Supply Planning?

 A supply plan can only work with a demand plan in place.
 This is because a supply plan will input the demand plan and all component data, which generates a master production schedule.
 Once in place, the supply planning reviews capacity and its impact on resources–making revisions as needed along the way.